 Early intervention strategies are central to the school's philosophy and is a focus area within the school that aims to foster and promote life-long learning.
 Falls Road Primary School encourages and supports community participation prior to enrolment at Kindergarten and this ensures a smooth transition for parents and students into the supportive learning environment of our school.

 The teaching and learning program at Falls Road Primary School acknowledges that students learn at different rates and in different ways.
 Falls Road Primary School structures learning programs that enhance and build on the strong school and community partnership and support this development through our supportive, nurturing and welcoming school environment.

 Our Art Program

 Our art programme acts as a conduit for our students to progress to the special Art and Gifted And Talented Education Program at Kalamunda Senior High School.
 We also have an excellent record of students graduating from the school into the specialist academic Maths and Science extension programmes run by Lesmurdie Senior High School.
 This has been enhanced by the early identification of students in Years 3 and 5 through NAPLAN results which enables our students to participate in the specially designed academic programs for primary students on the Kalamunda High School site.
 Additionally, in Years 5 to 6, children identified as being gifted and talented are offered enrichment courses through the Primary Extension and Challenge Program (PEAC).
-In 2016, we have also been able to offer some school-based Talented and Gifted Students (TAGS) programs.
+In 2018, we hope to continue to offer some school-based Talented and Gifted Students (TAGS) programs.